eclatian/vicki/README.md

 ### Help with name and logo
 Please join the [LinkedIn page](https://www.linkedin.com/groups/10543155/).
 After joining there, you can help with two things:
-1. Help us a name.
+1. Help us a name. - This is sorted.
+We got the name Vicki.
 2. help us with a nice logo.

 ### Contribution in project